Geonovum/T4R/respec/H3-findings-studio.md

 __Best practices__

 - Reach out to policy makers, make sure the results from a DT a relateable to the policies they are supposed to make understandable.
 - Put extra effort in the understandibility of the results, use UX (User eXperience) specialists to make sure the system conveys the intended message.
+While design of a UX is out of scope for a technical framework, it is important to note that the technical stack needs the ability to be adapted to an appropriate User Interface for the intended audience.

 ### How do we communicate our insights to our stakeholders?